What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 The tour leader has lots of experience working with photographers and getting them into situations and conditions to take great photos.
 He or she understands the needs of photographers.
 This is his main skill, don't expect the tour leader to be able to offer technical help on photographing.
 This tour is not about tutoring, it's about life, people, situations, moments - and making those things happen for the 'real' photographers on the tour.

 Your tour leader is not your typical guide in a screaming yellow polo with a blue palm tree on the back and an equally yellow umbrella that everybody in the group must hypnotically follow at all times.
 Your tour leader is wearing normal clothes.
-Nor is he / she your typical bossy kindergarten teacher who hurdles everyone around like sheep and says things like 'You have two minutes here!'.
+Nor is he your typical bossy kindergarten teacher who hurdles everyone around like sheep and says things like 'You have two minutes here!'.
 We don't believe in this form of travel.
 We don't even believe in two minutes.
+It just doesn't look fun when we see other groups traveling like that.
 We hope and believe all participants are adults who know the time and how to move around.

 The tour leader is a door-opener, a story-teller, a resolver, a person trained to accommodate photographers looking for the best shot - and someone who knows the streets of Havana and the people living there.
 He or she is not a babysitter.
-So if you're one of those travelers who don't have the nerves to travel in a typical tour group, rest assured this is not how it works at the Havana Photo Tour.
+So if you're one of those travelers who don't have the nerves to travel in a typical tour group, rest assured this is not how it works.
 Participants on the tour are not treated like sheep - they are treated like photographers.

 cuba starSecuring your spot

-Our tours are very popular, but we keep our group sizes to a maximum of 5 participants in order to maximize the experience for the participants.
-Book soon to secure your spot on your preferred tour, especially if you are more than one person wanting to join the same photo tour.
+Our tours are very popular, but we try to keep group sizes around 3 to 4 people and at a maximum of 5 participants.
+We used to have a maximum of 8, but found it to be too many to move around somewhat discreetly and keep the best possible flow.
+We have kept the tour fee the same even though we have decreased the group size.
+Book soon to secure your spot on your prefered tour, especially if you are more than one person wanting to join the same photo tour.

 Havana photo tour